Need help with the Northwestern supplemental essay and other applications? Check out our College Application Boot Camp. Submit your best application!

 You can break this essay down into three parts:

-- A brief but affecting story that demonstrates your interest
+- A brief but affecting story that demonstrates an important aspect of who you are

-Note the singular “interest,” not “interests.”
-To make this 300-word essay tenable, you want to focus on one interest.
+Note the singular “aspect” of who you are, not “aspects.”
+To make this 300-word essay tenable, you want to focus on one aspect of yourself.

 Like all personal statements, this essay will involve some brainstorming.
-It will also ask you to do some research.
+It will also ask you to do some research – you have to know some things about Northwestern if you are going to try to convince someone that you would thrive at Northwestern!

-After you’ve brainstormed and researched, you’re ready to write the story, the montage, and to speculate about what the school might do for you.
+After you’ve brainstormed and researched, you’re ready to write the story, the montage, and the explanation connecting your passion to Northwestern’s resources.

-Tips for each of these five steps – brainstorm, research, story, montage, and your speculation about Northwestern – are described below.
+We have broken down this process into five steps.
+Tips for each of these five steps – brainstorm, research, story, montage, and your explanation about Northwestern – are described below.

 Here are some questions you can use to guide your brainstorm: